 So what’s the secret to great photography?
-I think it has everything to do with consistency; and that doesn’t just mean getting good results consistently with your portrait photography, but working in such a way as to virtually guarantee you’ll get good results every shoot.
+I think it has everything to do with consistency; working in such a way as to virtually guarantee you’ll get good results every shoot.
 It’s about doing the same things with your lighting setups, flash photography settings, and camera settings every time.
-Basically, having a default place to start (that works to produce quality portraits every time).
+Basically, having a default place to start.

 I’ve called it “standardization,” but you can think of it as a personal process.
 Know how to lock down a method that works for you — that gets you the results you want — and use it over and over again.
 Tweak it, perfect it, make it almost effortless, and you’ll knock out better portrait photos almost without trying.
-If you can get those good (safe) shots out of the way with time to spare, you’ll have plenty of time to try more creative stuff.
-And who knows?
-Maybe you’ll incorporate the new stuff you try into your current process.
+If you can get those good (safe) shots out of the way with time to spare, you’ll have the luxury to try more creative stuff.
+And sometimes the creative and experimental shots are the strongest ones.

 The secret to great photography is about having a routine.
-Find the patterns and apply them to a process that you can count on.
+Find the patterns that work for you and apply them to a process that you can count on.
 Your photography will improve tremendously because you’ll eventually master the techniques you use day in and day out.